 The Native Instruments Maschine MK3 drum controller is similar to the other Native Instruments MIDI controllers in the sense that it’s very powerful.

 The UI isn’t super straightforward and extremely easy to use, so be patient and watch videos on youtube to really figure out specific features and functions on this product.
-The drum pads were also made to be a little bit bigger than your typical MIDI drum products and I really like this.
+The drum pads were also made to be a little bit bigger than your typical MIDI drum products and I really admire this.

 Samples & More

 The Maschine is quite expensive, but you will use this for the rest of your production career.
-I would recommend this product for musicians looking to create beats for EDM or for hip-hop as the sample library is pretty great.

 Overall Thoughts On The Maschine Drum Controller